tlsnotary/tlsn/crates/notary/server/README.md

    ...
     ```

-2. Command-Line Interface (CLI) Arguments - You can override configuration file settings using CLI arguments when starting the server.
-They take precedence over both the config file and Environment Variables arguments, e.g.
+2. Command-Line Interface (CLI) Arguments - You can override *some* configuration file settings using CLI arguments when starting the server.
+This also takes precedence over the environment variable method below.
+E.g.
    ```shell
    cargo run -- --port 8080 --tls-enabled false --log-level INFO
    ```

-3. Environment Variables can also be used to configure the server and take precedence over the config file.
-The environment variables use the prefix `NOTARY_SERVER__` followed by the configuration path in uppercase, with double underscores used for nested configuration such that `tls.enabled` in the config file, which will be `TLS__ENABLED` on CLI, e.g.
+3. Environment Variables - This can be used to configure all the server settings, where it will override the config file.
+It uses the prefix `NOTARY_SERVER__` followed by the configuration key(s) in uppercase.
+Double underscores are used in nested configuration keys, e.g. `tls.enabled` in the config file will be `NOTARY_SERVER__TLS__ENABLED`.
+E.g.
    ```shell
    NOTARY_SERVER__SERVER__PORT=8080 NOTARY_SERVER__NOTARIZATION__MAX_SENT_DATA=2048 NOTARY_SERVER__TLS__ENABLED=false cargo run
    ```